massung/CHIP-8/README.md

 * `SDL2.DLL` is missing (or not installed).
 * `FONT.BMP` is missing.

-Once launched, press `H` at any time to see the list of key commands available to you.
+Once launched simply drag a ROM or C8 source file into the app to load it.
+You can also press `H` at any time to see the list of key commands available to you.
 But here's a quick breakdown:

 | Emulation         | Description
 |:------------------|:-----------------